Trusted advisors on major NHS Trust Mergers, Insolvencies and Reorganisations

 We have well developed processes for reviewing and completing asset and contract transfers.
 Using commercial due diligence skills we are experienced in providing straightforward reports and processes for assessing the risks around asset and contract transfers and the formal processes needed to complete such transfers.

 We have unique experience of interpreting and applying the insolvency regime for NHS Trusts.
-As main legal advisers on the dissolution of the Mid Staffs NHS Foundation Trust we have unrivalled experience of the formal regulatory and commercial processes needed to complete such transfers.
+As main legal advisors on the dissolution of the Mid Staffs NHS Foundation Trust we have unrivalled experience of the formal regulatory and commercial processes needed to complete such transfers.

 Formal Agreements and Approvals

 We are experienced in negotiating the formal documentation needed to complete complex Trust mergers or reorganisations.
 Alongside formal legal and statutory processes used to deliver NHS Trust mergers, we also have experience of preparing the other documentation required to complete such transfers including relevant governance approvals.